OpenBB-finance/OpenBB/gamestonk_terminal/prediction_techniques/README.md

 # PREDICTION TECHNIQUES

 This menu aims to predict the share price of a pre-loaded stock, and the usage of the following commands along with an example will be exploited below.
-See [Validate NN model guidelines](VALIDATE-NN-model.md).
+See [How to fune-tuning a NN model](FUNE-TUNING-NN-models.md).

   * [sma](#sma)
     - simple moving average